neelroyy/Illinois-Hospital-Analysis/README.md

 Living in Illinois and trying to find the closest hospital to fit your medical needs.
 To figure this out, you look at the hospitals within your area and compare distance, reviews, and the number of staffed beds that each hospital has.

 # Methods Used
-Web Scraping for data, dataset cleaning, database creating and data loading, API route creation, Webpage development, plotly and leaflet plot creation
+Web Scraping for data, dataset cleaning, database creating and data loading, API route creation, Webpage development, plotly and leaflet plot creation, MapBox location creation, creation of data for latitude and longitude

 # Technologies
 Jupyter Notebook, PgAdmin, HTML, Javascript, MapBox